 - hair thinning

-None of these symptoms are usually anything to worry about, but if you’re concerned you should see your GP.
+None of these symptoms is usually anything to worry about, but if you’re concerned, you should see your GP.

 Things that affect menopausal symptoms